 Why was my long term care insurance claim denied?

 Misrepresentation of Pre-Existing Health on Application

-One reason a claim for Long Term Care Insurance may been denied has to do with how the insurance was purchased.
+One reason a claim for Long Term Care Insurance may be denied has to do with how the insurance was purchased.
 During the application process you will be required to provide answers to questions about your health so that the insurance company can decide whether to sell you this type of policy.
 If a claim is made, the insurance company will scrutinize the answers given during the application process and if there were any inconsistencies or incorrect answers, this may form the basis for the claim to be denied.
 This type of denial will usually say that if the insurance company had accurate answers at the time of the application, they would not have issued the policy in the first place.

 Here is an example of how this denial may arise:

 A 55-year-old man took out LTC insurance and the underwriting application included the following question:

 "Do you currently have, or have you ever been diagnosed with, or ever been treated for, any of the following conditions:"

 - Parkinson’s Disease